dabonneville/feedloggr/README.md

     update - Update all feeds stored in the database.

 You should run the update command daily, so Feedloggr can download new items and show them for you.
-This is best done with `cron` on a Linux host.
-See `man cron`.
+On a linux host, this is easily done with `cron`.

 Example
 -------